zydou/arti/doc/Android.md

 This guide assumes you already have installed Cargo and Android Studio (but not that you used both together).

+Finally: These guidelines are correct as far as we know, but they haven't been tested by many people.
+If you find any problems in them, please let us know!

 ## Installing the requirements

 First you'll need to install targets so Rust knows how to compile to Android.